seemajune/js-basics-readme-v-000/README.md

 ### Declaring Variables

-As in Ruby, variables in javascript are used to store information/data that will be used in our program.
+As in Ruby, variables in JavaScript are used to store information/data that will be used in our program.
 A variable can point to almost any type of value including numbers, strings, arrays, and hashes.

 In JavaScript, variables are assigned values using the `=` operator.
 Variable names are typically all lower case, and in the case of multiple words, the words are joined together using [lower camelCase](http://c2.com/cgi/wiki?LowerCamelCase).